SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 919 Divisadero Street

 Locally sourced ingredients for Nopa's menu change as each chef contributes their own ideas each week.
-Known for the fantastic meals, delicious drinks, and superb service, this restaurant has become a favorite of upscale eateries in San Francisco.
+Known for their fantastic meals, delicious drinks, and superb service, this restaurant has become a favorite of upscale eateries in San Francisco.

 560 Divisadero Street